 - alpha

-probability of rejecting the null hypothesis (defaults to 0.05)
+the probability of rejecting the null hypothesis (defaults to 0.05).

 - tails

-integer whether hypothesis testing is one-tailed (1) or two-tailed (2; defaults to 2)
+integer indicating if the test is one-tailed (1) or two-tailed (2; defaults to 2).

 - index

-whether output is RIR or IT (impact threshold); defaults to "RIR"
+specifies whether output is RIR or IT (impact threshold); defaults to

-the number of cases associated with the treatment condition; applicable only when model_type = "logistic"
+the number of cases associated with the treatment condition (for logistic regression models).

 - switch_trm

-whether to switch the treatment and control cases; defaults to FALSE; applicable only when model_type = "logistic"
+indicates whether to switch the treatment and control cases; defaults to

-cell is the number of cases in the control group showing unsuccessful results
+the number of cases in the control group showing unsuccessful results (2x2 table model).

 - b

-cell is the number of cases in the control group showing successful results
+the number of cases in the control group showing successful results (2x2 table model).

 - c

-cell is the number of cases in the treatment group showing unsuccessful results
+the number of cases in the treatment group showing unsuccessful results (2x2 table model).

 - d

-cell is the number of cases in the treatment group showing successful results
+the number of cases in the treatment group showing successful results (2x2 table model).

 - two_by_two_table